Two types of bad news

 If it’s unavoidable (e.g. a price hike, product downgrade etc) – you need to justify what has led to the situation and the options they have (if any).

 If the bad news is a mistake, let your client know what happened and what solutions you’ve put in place.
 I'm not suggesting you reveal every gory detail, but you will need to give some insights.

 Be tactful but direct.
-If you soften the blow your client may not understand the impact of what you’re discussing.
-You are breaking bad news after all … they kinda need to know it’s bad news.
+If you soften the blow your client may not understand the impact of what you're discussing.
+You are breaking bad news after all - they kind of need to know it's bad news.

 Even if it's their fault, avoid pointing the finger at your client.
 You want to deliver bad news in a positive way, not start the blame game.
 Focus only on the issue and what you can do to minimise the impact and support your client through the situation.

 Of course, your client might come for you, so if they do, don't take it lying down either.
 If you need to defend yourself, then do so - just be prepared (see step 2). be rational and don't shoot from the hip with an emotional response you might later regret.